Secrets and variables in test runs

 Where you manage secrets and variables

-You can work with a project's secrets and variables in two places.
-Both use the same project-level values; only the available actions differ.
+You can work with a project's secrets and variables in three places.

 - Automated test run page